Enjoy the Best Holidays to Skyros

 You can reach the island of Skyros by either ferry or plane.
 Below you can read more about flights and ferry travel to Skyros.

 Kymi to Skyros Ferry Service

 The most popular and easiest way of travelling to Skyros is by ferry boat.
-There is a daily ferry service that connects Skyros with the port of Kymi on the west side of Evia island.
+There is a daily ferry service that connects Skyros with the port of Kymi on the east side of Evia island.
 The ferry service is run by the Skyros Shipping Co (www.sne.gr) and the “Achilleas” ferry boat is a modern vessel providing a comfortable journey that takes approximately 1 hour and 40 minutes.
 You can take your car on the ferry and then can explore and enjoy Skyros at your own leisure.
 Alternatively, you can arrange to rent a car at the port of Linaria when you arrive.

 Reaching the port of Kymi in Evia

 The port of Kymi is about 160km from the city of Athens and it takes approximately 2.5 hours to reach there by car.
 There are also KTEL National Bus services connecting Kymi with locations around the country.
 You can contact KTEL National Bus in Athens by telephone on ( + 30 ) 210 8317163 for prices and schedules of routes to Kymi.
 For information about the KTEL services on Skyros, call ( + 30 ) 22220 91123.